docker/docs/compose/file-watch.md

 For example, in a JavaScript project, ignoring the `node_modules/` directory has a couple benefits:
 * **Performance**: file trees with many small files can cause high I/O load in some configurations
-* **Multi-platform**: compiled artifacts cannot be shared if the host OS (e.g. Windows, macOS) or architecture (e.g. arm64) is different than the container
+* Multi-platform: compiled artifacts cannot be shared if the host OS (e.g. Windows, macOS) or architecture (e.g. arm64) is different than the container

 For example, in a Node.js project, it's not recommended to sync the `node_modules/` directory.
 Even though JavaScript is interpreted, npm packages can contain native code that is not portable across platforms.